da380/ComputationalGeosciences/README.md

 https://python-poetry.org/docs/#installing-with-the-official-installer

+Note that it may be necessary to add poerty to the path on your computer.
+Some information on this is included within the linked instructions, but you may need to look up specific for your operating system.

 Once this is done, you need to clone the git repository.
 For informatoin on how to do this see:

  https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository